rgambord/c99-doc/doc/sections/7/19/6/1/index.rst

 space
    If the first character of a signed conversion is not a sign, or if a signed conversion results in no characters, a space is prefixed to the result.
 If the space and + flags both appear, the space flag is ignored.
 \#
-   The result is converted to an ''alternative form''.
+   The result is converted to an "alternative form".
 For o conversion, it increases the precision, if and only if necessary, to force the first digit of the result to be a zero (if the value and precision are both 0, a single 0 is printed).
 For x (or X) conversion, a nonzero result has 0x (or 0X) prefixed to it.
 For a, A, e, E, f, F, g, and G conversions, the result of converting a floating-point number always contains a decimal-point character, even if no digits follow it.
 (Normally, a decimal-point character appears in the result of these conversions only if a digit follows it.)
 For g and G conversions, trailing zeros are not removed from the result.
 For other conversions, the behavior is undefined.
 0
    For d, i, o, u, x, X, a, A, e, E, f, F, g, and G conversions, leading zeros (following any indication of sign or base) are used to pad to the field width rather than performing space padding, except when converting an infinity or NaN.
 If the 0 and - flags both appear, the 0 flag is ignored.
 For d, i, o, u, x, and X conversions, if a precision is specified, the 0 flag is ignored.
 For other conversions, the behavior is undefined.

 .. _9899_7.19.6.1p7:

+.. container:: snum

+   :ref:`7 <9899_7.19.6.1p7>`

-:ref:`7 <9899_7.19.6.1p7>` The length modifiers and their meanings are:
+The length modifiers and their meanings are:

 hh
    Specifies that a following d, i, o, u, x, or X conversion specifier applies to a signed char or unsigned char argument (the argument will have been promoted according to the integer promotions, but its value shall be converted to signed char or unsigned char before printing); or that a following n conversion specifier applies to a pointer to a signed char argument.